vcflib/vcflib/doc/hapLrt.md

      5. p-value from LRT
      6. sign

-required: t,target     -- argument: a zero base comma separated list of target individuals corrisponding to VCF columns
+required: t,target     -- argument: a zero base comma separated list of target individuals corresponding to VCF columns
-required: b,background -- argument: a zero base comma separated list of background individuals corrisponding to VCF columns
+required: b,background -- argument: a zero base comma separated list of background individuals corresponding to VCF columns
 required: f,file       -- argument: a properly formatted phased VCF file
 required: y,type       -- argument: type of genotype likelihood: PL, GL or GP
-optional: r,region     -- argument: a genomice range to calculate **hapLrt** on in the format : "seqid:start-end" or "seqid"
+optional: r,region     -- argument: a genomic range to calculate **hapLrt** on in the format : "seqid:start-end" or "seqid"

 Type: genotype